FC Borjomi

 The team has spent four seasons in the top flight.

-Their home ground is Jemal Zeinklishvili Stadium.
+Their home ground is the Jemal Zeinklishvili Stadium.

 History

-Founded in 1936, FC Borjomi participated in Georgian regional championship for many years.
+Founded in 1936, FC Borjomi participated in the Georgian regional championship for many years.

 From 1993/94 they spent several seasons in the second and third division.
 In 2004/05 Borjomi finished 2nd in Liga 2 and got promoted to Umaglesi Liga, where the club competed for four seasons.

 The fifth place in 2005/06 is the best result Borjomi have achieved in Georgian leagues.
 It is noteworthy that the club won 14 home games out of 15, including against the top three leaders.

 In the 2007/08 season Borjomi won the group stage of David Kipiani Cup and reached the semifinals, but the next year the club finished in the bottom place and quit the league.

 A few years later Borjomi experienced some significant revival.
 Having convincingly won the third division in 2014, the next year team achieved great progress towards the return to the top league.
-As the runners-up, they booked a place for promotion play-off game against Lokomotive Tbilisi.
-This dramatic final match ended 3-3 and the winner of the tie was determined after the penalty shoot-out.
+As the runners-up, they booked a place for promotion play-off game against Locomotive.
+This dramatic final match ended 3–3 and the winner of the tie was determined after the penalty shoot-out.

 Shortly some harsh times followed with two relegations within four seasons.
 Borjomi sank to a low ebb in 2019 when they failed to preserve a place in the third division. Аs a result, the head coach was replaced and 90% of players parted ways with the club.

 In 2021, the club won the first stage of Liga 4 competition, qualified for the Promotion Group and managed to advance back to the third league from the third place.